 Other Things to Do in Seward

 Eat Your Way Around Town.
 For a small city, Seward offered a nice variety of restaurants.
 We took advantage of the free breakfast at our hotel, the Seward Gateway Hotel, with its large, spread-out dining area.
 Once we discovered 13 Ravens Coffee & Books we made it a point to stop by for our morning coffee.
-It’s part of the “Train Wreck,” a collection of old train cars which also houses the Smoke Shack.
-You can grab a breakfast burrito with smoked bacon, eggs and home fries to go with your coffee!
+Unfortunately, things have changed since we visited, and it looks like the coffee shop and Smoke Shack that were part of the “Train Wreck,” a collection of old train cars, are no longer open.
 I was disappointed we didn’t make it to Resurrect Art Coffee House so will have to save that for a future trip.
 We only had one opportunity for lunch in Seward, and tried the burgers at Red’s just behind our hotel.
 It’s a small place where you place your order, then either eat outside at a picnic table or dine in the refurbished school bus!
+Keep in mind that many of the restaurants are only open in the warmer weather.

 As far as dinners went, we did make one reservation in advance for The Cookery.
 It’s considered to be one of the top restaurants in Seward, serving locally sourced oysters, beef, and produce.
 We enjoyed broiled oysters, halibut, tender Tri Tip, and the carrot cake parfait for dessert.
 The next night we went to Ray’s Waterfront in search of Alaskan King Crab Legs, not realizing there is a current shortage impacting availability.
 Don’t miss the seafood chowder with Alaskan halibut and cod.
 For our last dinner in Seward, we enjoyed a relaxing meal with a view from our outside table at Seasalt Alaskan Grill.
-Try the Blooming Bread appetizer with melted Brie and jam oozing out of a round loaf of sourdough bread.
-It was perfect with the Salmon BLT.
+The Blooming Bread appetizer with melted Brie and jam oozing out of a round loaf of sourdough bread was amazing, and perfect with the Salmon BLT.

 View the Murals in Downtown Seward.
 The downtown area is home to several blocks of restaurants and shops, along with over two dozen colorful murals!
 In fact, Seward was designated the Mural Capital of Alaska.
 Each piece highlights something unique about the area, including history and nature scenes.
 Check out this walking guide to help locate the many murals in Seward.
 While our hotel was convenient to the Small Boat Harbor area, downtown Seward area was over a mile away.
 Since the town shuttle only ran until 7 p.m., and there were limited local taxi services, we made sure not to be downtown much later than 7:30 or 8 p.m.